-Since there are no engagement hits after the initial pageview that would allow Google Analytics to track the length of the session, “Bounces” will lower your average session duration, as single-page views have a session duration of 0 seconds.
+Since there are no engagement hits after the initial pageview that would allow Google Analytics to track the length of the session, bounces will lower your average session duration, as single-page views have a session duration of zero seconds.

 If that same visitor comes back several hours later, or the next day, a new session is counted.
 Therefore one person can log multiple sessions.

-For that reason, it’s not a great measure for tracking unique website visits (which is how many marketers wrongly use this metric.)
-There’s often a discrepancy between “Sessions” in Google Analytics and “Visits” in other performance-tracking tools because of how GA defines a session.
+For that reason, it’s not a great measure for tracking unique website visits (which is how many marketers wrongly use this metric).
+There’s often a discrepancy between “Sessions” in Google Analytics and “Visits” in other performance-tracking tools because of how Google Analytics defines a session.

-“I like to see the day-by-day progress of this metric, and it’s often one with which we associate goals,” said Moehring.
+“I like to see the day-by-day progress of this metric, and it’s often one with which we associate goals,” Moehring says.

 So if the time of the first hit on the last page was 1:00, and the time of the first hit on the first page was 12:30, the session duration is 30 minutes.

-“As an ecommerce business, having all our website performance metrics available at a glance is critical,” said Hamdi.
-“The audience overview Datablock is the quickest way we can gauge site performance.
+“As an ecommerce business, having all our website performance metrics available at a glance is critical,” Hamdi says.
+“The Audience Overview Datablock is the quickest way we can gauge site performance.
 As a bonus, I love being able to track metrics from Google Analytics and HubSpot in the same place.”

-If there is no client ID associated with a visitor to your website, that visitor is logged as a “New Session.”
+If there’s no client ID associated with a visitor to your website, that visitor is logged as a new session.

-“With the line graph Datablock, we’re able to quickly see how things are trending at any moment,” said Davidoff.
-“Depending on the strategy we’re implementing, we know if % of new sessions is too high then we’re not engaging enough visitors to come back.
+“With the Line Graph Datablock, we’re able to quickly see how things are trending at any moment,” Davidoff says.
+“Depending on the strategy we’re implementing, we know if ‘% New Sessions’ is too high, then we’re not engaging enough visitors to come back.
 If it’s too low, we’re not attracting enough new visitors to the top of our funnel.”

 Google Analytics’ channel groupings classify your traffic so you can track the performance of individual channels like organic, paid, direct, social, email, etc.